 Best Overall: Milliken Creek Inn & Spa

 The historic Milliken Creek Inn & Spa is an elegant and sophisticated retreat sitting on the shady banks of the Napa River.
 Guestrooms feature rich but tasteful décor, with graceful wooden furniture, blazing fireplaces under carved mantlepieces, plush furniture, and comfortable down duvets, all brought together by a subdued pastel color scheme.
 Bathrooms contain deep, two-person Jacuzzi tubs and L’Occitane bath products.
-Exotic treatments such as chocolate body wraps and grapeseed body polishes are offered alongside aromatherapy massages and other services at the modern and peaceful spa.
+While the spa is currently closed for renovations until 2020, it will reopen with exotic treatments such as chocolate body wraps, grapeseed body polishes, and aromatherapy massages.

 Complimentary extras include a gourmet breakfast that is delivered to guests’ rooms or can be enjoyed alfresco-style on the scenic terrace or lawns overlooking the river.
 Locally-produced wines are also paired with delectable cheeses in sunset wine tasting sessions, premium ports and other beverages are offered in the evenings, and freshly baked cookies are available throughout the day.